nwisbeta/github.io/pages/app_design/icons.md

 Do design a new icon rather than misusing existing icons (iOS Human Interface Guidelines).

 Icons must:
-* be clear, single tone and forward facing (Material.io, iOS Human Interface Guidelines)
+* Be clear, single tone and forward facing (Material.io, iOS Human Interface Guidelines)
-* used consistently across the app - see [Icons and Assets](/icons-assets.html)
+* Used consistently across the app - see [Icons and Assets](/icons-assets.html)
-* appear in appropriate colours - see [Branding](/branding.html)
+* Appear in appropriate colours - see [Branding](/branding.html)
-* use colour to indicate selected and deselected states: do not use two different icons to indicate selected and deselected states such as a solid and outlined version (iOS Human Interface Guidelines)>
+* Use colour to indicate selected and deselected states: do not use two different icons to indicate selected and deselected states such as a solid and outlined version (iOS Human Interface Guidelines)>
-* be labelled with appropriate text (WCAG 2.1), in title case: do not include text within an icon (iOS Human Interface Guidelines)
+* Be labelled with appropriate text (WCAG 2.1), in title case: do not include text within an icon (iOS Human Interface Guidelines)

 ### Home Icon